 Google is an invaluable resource to anyone.
 Whether you’re a student looking up answers to a test, or you want to settle an argument with a friend over the lyrics to a new song, Google is a wealth of knowledge for all things.

-But, every time you search for something, Google is creating a profile behind the scenes of who it thinks you are.
+But, every time you search for something, Google creates a profile behind the scenes of who it thinks you are.
 Since Google, or its parent company, Alphabet, owns so many other popular websites like Gmail and YouTube, it’s also collecting data on you from those places, too.

 So, how do you see what Google knows about you?